Programming & Data Processing

 How do I use the generated list in a SQL query?

 Set the separator to , (comma followed by a space), generate your list, then paste the output inside a WHERE column IN (...) clause.
-For string values, you would need to wrap each item in single quotes after generating.
+If you're working with string values, you'll need to wrap each item in single quotes after generating.

 What separator should I use to paste the list into Excel or Google Sheets?